evgenyneu/covid19/README.md

 * The number of cases can be modelled with logistic function.

-* The virus is able to infect the entire population of 7.8 billion people.
-We used a fixed value for this parameter.
+* The virus is able to infect the entire population.
+We used a fixed value of 7.8 billion people for this parameter.
 However, it will be very interesting to make it a free parameter and let Stan estimate its distribution.

 * All people who are infected with COVID-19 are reported.